monyarm/NovelVM/README.md

 #### 7.8.9) Compressing speech/music in Broken Sword II

-Use our `compress_sword2` utility from the scummvm-tools package to perform this task.
-You can choose between multiple target formats, but note that you can only use each if ScummVM was compiled with the respective decoder support enabled.
+Use our `compress_sword2` utility from the novelvm-tools package to perform this task.
+You can choose between multiple target formats, but note that you can only use each if NovelVM was compiled with the respective decoder support enabled.

 ```